Financial Aid Satisfactory Academic Progress Policy for Financial Aid Recipients

-The Financial Aid Office will monitor student progress towards their degree annually and cumulatively at the end of each academic year (after conclusion of spring semester).
+The Financial Aid Office will monitor student progress towards their degree annually and cumulatively at the end of each academic year (end of spring semester).

 Undergraduate students receiving financial aid must maintain a minimum cumulative grade point average (qualitative) and make steady progress toward the completion of their degree (pace) as described in the sections below.

 Qualitative Standard: A student must earn a GPA of 2.0 or better to earn his/her degree at Delaware Valley College.
-In order to remain in good academic standing and retain federal and institutional financial aid eligibility, the student must reach the following GPA levels as he/she attempts credits toward the desired degree.
-This is the same academic standard published in the college catalog under Academic Regulations.
-However, please note that Satisfactory Academic Progress for continued financial aid monitors attempted credits – in addition to credits earned as outlined under the Academic Regulations.
+In order to remain in good academic standing and retain federal and institutional financial aid eligibility the student must reach the following GPA levels as he/she attempts credits toward the desired degree.
+This is the same academic standard published in the college catalogue under Academic Regulations however please note that Satisfactory Academic Progress for continued financial aid monitors attempted credits – not only credits earned as outlined under the Academic Regulations.
 Failure to meet the standard will result in the loss of Title IV aid.
 Please note that Satisfactory Academic Progress for financial aid eligibility should not be confused with the College’s academic progress policy.
-These are two distinct and completely separate policies of which Students must be aware.
-It is possible to fail to meet minimum standards of one policy and pass the minimum standards of the other.
+These are two distinct and totally separate policies that student must be aware of.
+It is possible to fail to meet minimum standards of one policy and pass the minimum standards of another.

 The qualitative standard for baccalaureate degrees is as follows: